Atkinson-Lab/Tractor-tutorial/Rfmix.md

 ---

-(Note: your homogeneous population reference panel might not be phased in real practice; if so, you may consider to run Shapeit pipeline on reference panel as well)
+(Note: your reference panel needs to be phased to be used in this manner.
+If you are hoping to use an unphased reference panel, you may consider to run the Shapeit pipeline on the reference panel as well without being informed by a reference, or to joint-phase your cohort and reference populations).

 &nbsp;
 &nbsp;